 Rottweilers look tough with their strong muscular builds and blocky features, and are devoted to keeping their people out of harm's way.
 Unlike the above mentioned Bernese Mountain Dog, this dog is actually strong with a serious bite force and can cause serious harm when they're protecting their owner.

-Normally, Rottweilers are calmly confident and quite aloof to strangers, making them pretty intimidating to be around but with a good balance.
+Normally, while not ideal for first time owners, Rottweilers are calmly confident and quite aloof to strangers, making them pretty intimidating to be around but with a good balance.
 They are great one-on-one companions, but also great family dogs, making them one of the best dog breeds for women.

 15. Korean Jindo Dog